nickoal/Radical-Open-Access-Symposium/README.md

 The event is free and open to all virtually, with in-person registration limited to 25 people for the symposium and 15 for the COSA.
 Register [here](https://forms.gle/26c1SuDt1pBXwuQWA) [(url: https://forms.gle/26c1SuDt1pBXwuQWA)](https://forms.gle/26c1SuDt1pBXwuQWA).
 Confirmations with zoom information with be sent the week of the event.

 ## Schedule (Mountain Time)
-- 9:00 Light breakfast [CBIS, Norlin Library]
+- 9:00 Catered breakfast [CBIS, Norlin Library]
 - 9:25 Introductions
 - 9:30 Keynote: Joanna Zylinska (speaking virtually)
 - 9:55 Keynote: Gary Hall  (speaking virtually)